 - In your tripod/bent knee stance, proceed to slowly shuffle across the river.
-Make things easier by crossing at a slight angle heading downstream (whilst still facing upstream) rather than straight across, as this will mean you are moving with the current rather than fighting against it.
+Make things easier by crossing at a slight angle heading downstream rather than straight across, as this will mean you are moving with the current rather than fighting against it.

-If the crossing is difficult and you are hiking in a group, there are multiple options available including:
+If the ford is difficult and you are hiking in a group, there are multiple options available:

-- Each member can cross solo (see above), with others from the party taking turns at positioning themselves downstream so that in case of a fall, they are better able to offer immediate assistance in the form of a rope, hiking pole or long, sturdy stick.
+- Each member crosses solo, with others from the party taking turns at positioning themselves downstream so that in case of a fall, they are better able to offer assistance in the form of a rope, hiking pole or long, sturdy stick.
 The strongest and/or most experienced member of the party should ideally go first in order to scope out the safest route.

 In the event that you fall and are swept away by the current:

-- Two Options: There are two schools of thought in regards to whether or not you should hold onto your pack.
+There are two schools of thought in regards to whether or not you should hold onto your pack:

 - The first is in favour of keeping your pack, as the trapped airspace inside of the sealed bags will help to give you buoyancy.
 Sort of like a makeshift lifejacket.
 The negative associated with this strategy is that it only leaves you with one arm to swim, thus making it more difficult to reach shore.